Solar Power on Mercer Island

-The City has signed an agreement with regional non-profit group Northwest SEED to launch a mass solar installation initiative here on Mercer Island.
+The City has signed an agreement in early 2014 with regional non-profit group Northwest SEED to launch a mass solar installation initiative here on Mercer Island.
 The Solarize Mercer Island campaign intends to bring at least 30 new residential solar arrays online, and will be run jointly by Northwest SEED, the City, committed citizen volunteers, and with support from the Washington Dept of Commerce and Puget Sound Energy (PSE).